 Design: Decision analytical modelling and a Markov simulation were used to model long-term costs, quality-adjusted life years (QALYs), and cost-effectiveness.
 Sensitivity analysis was used to investigate the effect of uncertainty in model parameters.

-Settings: A third-party payer (NHS) perspective was adopted
+Setting: A third-party payer (NHS) perspective was adopted.

-Patients: A 60-year-old male cohort with no comorbidities (fm60).
-80-year-old male cohorts with no comorbidities (fm80) and significant comorbidities (cm80).
+Patients: A 60-year-old male cohort with no comorbidities (fm60), 80-year-old male cohorts with no comorbidities (fm80) and significant comorbidities (cm80).

 Interventions: WW with CXB boost, WW with EBRT alone, and RS following CRT